CMDT/TimeSeriesDataCapture/README.md

 #### Create Single Page Application
 One the Auth0 dashboard under the Applications section create a new application, picking the Single Page Web Applications application type.

-Under settings for the newly created application add the domain of the SPWA within the Allowed Callbacks URLs, Allowed Web Origins and Allowed Origins text areas
+Under settings for the newly created application add the domain of the SPWA within the Allowed Callbacks URLs, Allowed Web Origins and Allowed Origins text areas.

-*If the domain of the application is not known the text areas can be filled later*
+*If the domain of the application is not known the text areas can be filled later* *Under Advanced Setting, under Endpoints take note of the OAuth Endpoints, these will be used for the Browse API*